os-lecture/2023S-os-lectures/lec6/p2-localpagereplace.md

 }
 </style>

-#### LRU algorithm does not exist Belady phenomenon
+#### LRU Algorithm does not Experience Belady phenomenon

 ![ w:1100 ]( figs/belady-lru.png )

-Does clock/improved clock page replacement have the Belady phenomenon?
+Does clock/improved clock page replacement experience the Belady phenomenon?
-Why does the LRU page replacement algorithm not have the Belady phenomenon?
+Why does the LRU page replacement algorithm not experience the Belady phenomenon?

 ---

 #### Comparison of LRU, FIFO and Clock

-- LRU algorithm and FIFO are essentially first-in first-out ideas
+- LRU algorithm and FIFO are essentially based on FIFO ideas
-- LRU is sorted by the most recent access time of the page
+- LRU sorts by the recent access time of the page
-- LRU needs to dynamically adjust the order
+- LRU needs to dynamically adjust the sort order
-- FIFO is sorted by the time the pages entered memory
+- FIFO sorts by the time the pages entered memory
 - FIFO page entry time is fixed

 ---